-Sec.
+SEC.
 3.04 CONTRACT TYPE

-This contract will be a firm fixed price contract.
+This contract is a fixed firm rate contract.

-Sec.
+SEC.
 3.05 PROPOSED PAYMENT PROCEDURES

 The state will make payments based on a negotiated payment schedule.
-Each billing must consist of an invoice and progress report.
-No payment will be made until the progress report and invoice has been approved by the project director.
+Each billing must consist of an invoice, and quarterly progress reports must be timely.
+No payment will be made until the quarterly progress report has been received, and the invoice has been approved by the project director.